andrezzasouza/andrezzasouza/README.md

 I've worked as a Full Stack Development tutor for 2 years.
 In that position, I helped students become full stack developers like me.
 It was one of the best experiences I've ever had and one of the coolest things I've ever done!

-Currently, I'm studying Java and looking for a new job as a software developer.
-Metaphorically, I've shown people how to make play-doh figures, now I want to work on my own figures.
+Metaphorically, I've taught people how to make play-doh figures, now I want to work on my own figures.
 If you know of any interesting job openings, please, <a href="#talk">let me know</a>!

 <br />